HurlesGroupSanger/indelible/README.md

 ### Primary SV Calling Pipeline

-The Indelible variant calling process follows several steps:
+The InDelible variant calling process follows several steps:

 1. [Fetch](#1-fetch) – Soft-clipped reads are extracted from the BAM files
 2. [Aggregate](#2-aggregate) - Information is aggregated across reads to find positions where multiple reads are clipped.